 An experienced SCI attorney will properly investigate an accident to identify the parties responsible for causing the accident.
 An aggressive SCI lawyer will seek the damages to which the patient and his family are entitled.
 Because an SCI can drastically alter a person’s life and since the majority of SCI patients suffer the accident at a relatively young age, there is much at stake and many issues must be addressed.

 There is hope for those who suffer spinal cord injuries.
 Such patients are thrown into a world of sudden and overwhelming change.
 They start from trauma and confusion with their vision of the future challenged to the core, but ultimately arrive at a place in which each of them in their own way has made the “adjustment to disability.”
 This is often a place of re-employment, renewed family life and new dreams for the future.
 The toughest part of it all is what lies in between – the actual journey to adjustment, acceptance, meaning, and possibilities.
 Having the resources to cope with the process and promptly obtaining the information on what steps to take is a lifeline that can help spinal cord injury patients return to productive, healthful lives.

-For further information about spinal cord injury, you may wish to: Contact the National Spinal Cord Injury Association for more information.
+For further information about spinal cord injury, you may wish to: Contact the United Spinal Association for more information.